 The Conclusion

-Salesforce CPQ provides great tools for businesses to tailor their pricing practices to best suit their own needs.
+Salesforce CPQ provides great tools for businesses to tailor their pricing rules and practices to best suit their own needs.
 If you need to further customize your process to add Percent of Total Calculations on Amended Quotes reach out to us at DB Services and we'd be happy to help!

 Need help with your Salesforce digital transformation?
 Contact us to discuss Salesforce consulting, implementation, development, and support!